techws-dev/bulma-npm-theme/README.md

 ## Intro

-The goal is to generate a **custom Bulma CSS file** the fits your needs, and you can use for any website.
+The goal is to generate a **custom Bulma CSS file** that fits your needs, and you can use for any website.

 To achieve that, you will need **Node.js and npm** (if you have not them please check how to install them ![here](https://nodejs.org/en/download/)).